 Partial payment and deposit tracking

 This is where every other wedding budget tool falls short.
-Most vendors don't take a single payment — they want a deposit upfront, then the balance weeks or months later.
+Most vendors don't take a single payment.
+They want a deposit upfront, then the balance weeks or months later.
 Some split it into three instalments.
 Your budget tool should reflect this reality.

 With The Private Wedding App, you record each payment as it happens.
 The tracker shows you exactly how much you've paid, how much remains, and whether the item is fully settled or still outstanding.
 No mental arithmetic.
 No scrolling through bank statements to check.